Home > Hardware > Choosing Right Hardware for Doors & Windows

 Architects typically prefer hardware that is engineered for long life cycles with low maintenance.
 It’s these materials that work in the market, says Sapru.

-Plastic is also considered as a material in architectural hardware.
+Plastic is also considered a material in architectural hardware.
 At present, the larger market in the hardware industry is mainly concentrated in mechanical hardware, construction hardware, decorative hardware, daily hardware, and other large blocks, observes Uma Subbaraman.

 Standards Followed By Architectural Hardware Manufacturers In India

 Every manufacturer boasts of unique standards of manufacturing and design.
 “As builders, we look for improvements by aesthetics, ergonomics and performance and on post-sale services to the end consumer,” says Eshwar.
 Modern hardware manufacturing has become very innovative with new equipment and processes, enabling the use of better materials, coatings and finishes such as PVD / shining chrome.
-Some of the standards that have been followed by architectural hardware manufacturers in India are best in the world, notes Sapru.
+Some of the standards that have been followed by architectural hardware manufacturers in India are the best in the world, notes Sapru.
 With the Residential sector being a large consumer of builder hardware, the rise in housing units augurs well for the builder hardware industry.

 The Indian Standard (Fifth Revision) was adopted by the Bureau of Indian Standards, explains Uma Subbaraman, after the draft finalised by the Builders Hardware Sectional Committee had been approved by the Civil Engineering Division Council.
 The present revision has been undertaken to incorporate the necessary modifications as a result of the experience gained during the use of this standard.
-In this revision, apart from the general updation of the cross referred standards, some dimensions have been changed and the sampling clause has been modified.
+In this revision, apart from the general updation of the cross-referred standards, some dimensions have been changed and the sampling clause has been modified.

 To decide whether a particular requirement of this standard is complied with, the final value, observed or calculated, expressing the result of a test or analysis, shall be rounded off following IS 2: 1960 ‘Rules for rounding off numerical values (revised)’.
-The number of significant places retained in the rounded off value should be the same as that of the specified value in this standard.
+The number of significant places retained in the rounded-off value should be the same as that of the specified value in this standard.

 Critical hardware components like hinges, rollers and locking devices are being life cycle tested in accordance with BS EN 1191 (for windows and doors, resistance to repeated opening and closing test method) and must achieve 20,000 operating cycles (i.e. opening and closing) without deterioration, failure or excessive wear, says Visen.